Search by Keyword

 During this two month hiatus, it was decided that The Beatles would record one final album which would include the few newer songs they had been working on since February.
 These songs would not be included on any “Get Back / Let It Be” album after all, those January sessions being shelved for release at a future time.
 Starting on July 1st, 1969, The Beatles would concentrate on creating one final masterpiece album, this becoming “Abbey Road.”

-The Beatles then began working in earnest completing the songs they recently started to record as well as introducing new compositions.
-George even introduced a brand new song to the group entitled “Here Comes The Sun” which they began work on even before they returned their attention to “Something.”
+The Beatles then began working in earnest completing the songs they had recently started to record, as well as introducing new compositions.
+George even introduced a brand new song to the group entitled “Here Comes The Sun” which they began work on even before returning their attention to “Something.”

-On July 11th, 1969, the group did turn their attention back on to “Something,” the group entering EMI Studio Two at around 2:30 pm on that day.
-After some slight work on Paul's song “Maxwell's Silver Hammer,” George recorded his first lead vocal onto “Something.”
-This being accomplished, producer George Martin and engineers Phil McDonald and John Kurlander created four rough stereo remixes of the song as it stood at that moment.
+On July 11th, 1969, the group did return their attention back to “Something,” the group entering EMI Studio Two at around 2:30 pm on that day.
+After some slight work on Paul's song “Maxwell's Silver Hammer,” George recorded his first lead vocal onto “Something” as well as, according to Kevin Howlett, Billy Preston playing organ.
+These overdubs being accomplished, producer George Martin and engineers Phil McDonald and John Kurlander created four rough stereo remixes of the song as it stood at that moment.
 A reduction mix was then made which turned 'take 36' into 'take 37.'
 After a little more work on Paul's “You Never Give Me Your Money,” they called it a day at around midnight.

 Attention went to “Something” yet again during the second recording session held on July 16th, 1969, in EMI Studio Three.
 This session began at 7 pm with full attention being put on George's song, he improving on his lead vocal while Paul added backing vocals and the two of them along with Ringo provided handclaps.
+Ringo also added additional cymbals and percussion onto track four, thus recording over John's piano performance from the original rhythm track.
 Interestingly, these overdubs were recorded onto 'take 36,' which totally disregarded the 'take 37' reduction mix that was made on July 11th.

 Geoff Emerick was present on this day as well, recounting the following: “George was once again very nervous when it came time to do the vocal.
 No matter what we did to create a vibe – turning the lights down low, lighting incense – he just couldn't get comfortable.
 It was a difficult song to sing, but in the end he did a magnificent job...It was interesting: George never seemed to get cold feet doing backing vocals, but whenever he had to do a lead vocal, he'd lose his confidence.”